HapaxL/GSTHD/README.md

 #### Planned features and changes
 - Group-selecting, and group-drag & dropping, a set of icons in a Gossip Stone grid.
 - Writing text inside a Gossip Stone which can be drag & dropped.
-- Allowing layouts to set and edit text labels for the UI.
-- Allowing layouts to set a "step" value for collected items (e.g. counting Skulltulas 10 by 10).
 - Allowing layouts to set the preferred color scheme for WotH panels.
-- Allowing layouts to set the order of dungeon names under medallions.
 - Allowing more customization options in layouts and in the Settings file.
 - Using mouse wheel to progress/regress Gossip Stones and icons on Gossip Stones.
-- Toolbar controls for changing settings and loading layouts
+- Toolbar controls for changing settings and loading layouts.

 #### Known issues
 - No known big issues for now, feel free to contact me on Discord or to open a Github issue if you find anything!